-DIET THERAPY AND APPLIED NUTRITION (Practical) COURSE CODE: PNDP-2285
+DIET THERAPY AND APPLIED NUTRITION (Practical) COURSE CODE:PNDP-2285

-Upon Completion of this Course the student should be able to

-- CO1.
-To develop the knowledge about planning, preparation and serving diets for all the conditions. - CO2.
-To develop knowledge functioning of hospital in patient care and to plan diet for different patients. - CO3.
+CO1.
+To develop the knowledge about planning, preparation and serving diets for all the conditions.

+CO2.
+To develop knowledge functioning of hospital in patient care and to plan diet for different patients.

+CO3.
 To develop the knowledge of preparing innovative recipes for therapeutic conditions such as diabetes, hypertension.